Monitoring Proxmox VE with Grafana Stack on LXC

 # color: '{{ if eq .Status "firing" }}danger{{ else }}good{{ end }}'

-# Telegram receiver for operational alerts (storage & VM)
+# Telegram receiver for operational alerts (storage)

 - name: 'telegram-operational'